 Paris is a city for all seasons.
-From the balmy summer evenings that seem to never end to the crisp twinkle of the festive lights in winter, here is a list of the best times to visit Paris (and why) to help you tailor your trip for a perfect stay.
+From the balmy summer evenings that never seem to end, to the crisp twinkle of festive lights in winter, here is a list of the best times when to visit Paris (and why) to help you tailor your trip for a perfect stay.

 - Fête de la Musique is France’s mid-summer celebration.
-It sees the entire city of Paris turned into one open-air concert with every other street putting on its own show, with live music going on into the wee small hours on the longest night of the year.
+It sees the entire city of Paris turned into one open-air concert with every street putting on its own show.
+Expect to hear live music going on into the wee small hours on the longest night of the year.
 (June)

 - The French Open.
 Legendary tennis tournament (June)

 - Versailles fountain show.
 Watch history come to life with this musical spectacle in the gardens of Versailles (June/July)

 - Gay Pride.
 Gay Paree’s very own pride turns the Marais district into a huge parade and party.

 - Bastille day (or Fete national in French) where fireworks erupt from the Eiffel tower to celebrate the anniversary of the revolution.
 (July)